Jatin-Mehra119/RTI/README.md

 3. **PDF Text Extraction**: Extract raw text from the RTI Guide PDF
 4. **PDF Q&A Extraction**: Extract FAQs from the RTI FAQ PDF
 5. **Embedding Generation**: Generate embeddings for all extracted text data
+6. **RAG Optimization**: Process embeddings for retrieval augmented generation use

 ## Setup Instructions

 1. Create and activate a Python virtual environment:
    ```
    python -m venv venv
+   # On Windows
    .\venv\Scripts\activate
+   # On Linux/macOS
+   source venv/bin/activate
    ```

 2. Install the required dependencies: